joelek/atlas/readme.md

 * Implement structure for stores with many to many relationships.
 * Only recreate stores when referenced fields are altered, else update records.
 * Only recreate indices when referenced fields are altered.
-* Prevent transaction from storing identical redo and undo blocks.
-* Improve DurableFile by keeping all log entry headers in memory.
-* Consider making WAL page-based.
 * Investigate caching of tree branches for quick traversal.
 * Make prefix searches optional.
 * Retain last block when resizing PagedFile and only clear affected bytes.